Joshua Smart is organizing them again:

 Virtual Dissertation Groups

 While advisors and committees are important, it can be incredibly helpful to discuss one’s work with peers in a lower-stakes environment, and it can be particularly enlightening to do so with those who take a different approach or have a different focus.
 Not only that, but there is evidence from psychological research that thinking about problems in relation to persons who are geographically distant can increase creativity.
-Virtual Dissertation Groups are a way to capture some of these benefits.
+With students in programs from 8 countries and 20 different U.S. states, Virtual Dissertation Groups are a great (free!) way to capture some of these benefits.

 You can sign up to participate here.
-Fall Semester sign-ups are open through September 5th.
+Spring sign-up is open through February 6th.